iras/JADE/readme.md

 ![JADE mapping tool - overall approximated class structure](http://www.stc0.co.uk/JADE_classes_rough_structure.jpg)

 ## How to use it
-After running the client, please load the XML file relative to the node description (available nodes), then to start adding tags (nodes), mouse right-click on the graphics view and then choose what node-type from the contextual menu.
+After running the client, please load the XML file relative to the node description, then to start adding tags (nodes), mouse right-click on the graphics view and then choose what node-type from the contextual menu.
 Right clicking on a tag (plus Ctrl or Alt pressed at once) will allow hook creation and by click-and-dragging the dash line from a hook over to another one will allow link creation.
 The functionalities for the buttons new, save and load are pretty self-explanatory.